evcc-io/evcc/README.md

 ### Energy Tariffs & Savings Estimate

-You can specify your energy tariffs and grid feedin rates.
+You can specify your energy tariffs and grid feed-in rates.
 Evcc uses these values for a rough savings calculation shown in the web UI.

 ```yaml
 tariffs: